-The new location and widening section consists of constructing a new pavement to accommodate new alignment, grade changes, tapers from the new bridge, and shoulders. adding a third lane to accommodate future widening of the pavement section.
+The new location section consists of constructing a new pavement to accommodate new alignment, grade changes, tapers from the new bridge, and shoulders.

-The rehabilitation section consists of patching and overlaying the existing I-95 mainline and reconstructing the shoulders where pavement will remain on the existing alignment within project limits. to accommodate future widening of the pavement section to three lanes.
+The rehabilitation section consists of patching and overlaying the existing I-95 mainline and reconstructing the shoulders where pavement will remain on the existing alignment within project limits.